Palanga travel guide (best things to see and do)

 - By plane: Palanga airport is located just 5 km from the town centre.
-There are direct flights to Palanga from Oslo (Norwegian), from Copenhagen (SAS), Glasgow and London-Stansted (Ryanair), London-Luton (Wizzair) LOT (Warsaw), Riga (airBaltic).
-If there is no direct flight from your airport, you can easily access Palanga with connecting flight, just look for the fares at flight comparison sites like skyscanner.com.
+There are direct flights to Palanga from different locations in Europe.
+Use a flight comparison site Skyscanner to find a flight to Palanga.
 Alternatively, book your flight to Vilnius (capital of Lithuania) or Kaunas (second largest city).
 These airports have more international destinations, and from there you can take a bus to Palanga.
 Bus tickets in Lithuania you can book using this site: autobusubilietai.lt.
 (Switch language to English using navigation at the top of the page).

 - By sea: The nearest seaport is Klaipeda (25 km from Palanga).
 Ferry lines connect Klaipeda with Kiel (Germany) and Karlshamn (Sweden).
 Ferry service is operated by DFDS.

-- By bus: There are no direct bus/train routes from abroad to Palanga.
-Some international bus lines will lead you either to Vilnius (Capital of Lithuania) or Kaunas (second largest city).
-From there you will find direct bus routes to Palanga.
+- By bus/train: There are no direct bus/train routes from abroad to Palanga.
+There are some international bus lines to Vilnius or Kaunas.
+From there you will find direct bus connections to Palanga.
 You can book a bus ticket in Lithuania using this site: autobusubilietai.lt.
-You can read more about bus travel in Europe and Baltics in my other article.
+You can also read more about bus travel in Europe and Baltics in my other article.

-- Accommodation: The majority of the accommodation in Palanga are family-run guesthouses or boutique mini – hotels.
-Many locals rent our their rooms or flats during the summer season and you will see rent advertisements stuck almost on every private house.
-I, however, recommend to book your stay online, so you are more secure that you get a room you like.
-Since the competition to rent out the room is really high, in high season you can rent a room at a bargain starting from 30 EUR per night (and even less in low season).
+- Accommodation: The majority of the accommodation in Palanga are family-run guesthouses or boutique mini-hotels.
+Many locals rent our their rooms or flats during the summer season and you will see rent advertisements stuck almost in every private house.
+However, I recommend to book your stay online, so you are more secure that you get a room you like with no surprises.
+Prices are very moderate, even in high season you can rent a room starting from 30 EUR per night (and even less in low season).
 For booking accommodation, I recommend using Booking.com, which has the largest selection of accommodation in Palanga.
 I personally stayed at Po Kastonu hotel, and the price in June 2015 for studio room was 40 EUR per room per night (for 2 persons).
-Studio room had own kitchen, bathroom, wi-fi and TV.
+Studio room has its own kitchen, bathroom, wi-fi and TV.
 It’s a good choice to book a studio room as you can save money on restaurants by preparing meals yourself.

 - Budget choice: There are several supermarkets in Palanga (Maxima, Rimi, IKI and others).
 If you wish to save money, but don’t want to spend time on cooking, go for already prepared meals (salads, meat, sandwiches) in supermarkets.
 Baltics has the biggest salads assortment and in-store prepared meals than any other EU country!
 In some stores, you will find even sushi chef making fresh sushi in front of the customers.
 Any prepared meal in the supermarket (including sushi) won’t cost you more than a 5 EUR per person.